nice6879/nice6879/README.md

-- 👋 Hi, I’m @nice6879
+- 👋 Hi, I’m elmurod_sirojidinov
-- 👀 I’m interested in music
+- 👀 I’m interested in python
 - 🌱 I’m currently learning computer programming the language of python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing
 - 📫 if you want to contact me here is my gmail account elmurod195195@gmail.com
 - ⚡ Fun fact: